This article applies to Microsoft Dynamics NAV for all countries and all language locales.

 The Modify permission for the object that you will be changing.

 The Execute permission for the System Object ID 5210 object and for the System Object ID 9015 object.

 Note You do not have to have rights to the data stores unless you have to perform data repair.

 Note Always test code fixes in a controlled environment before you apply the fixes to your production computers.
-To resolve this problem, use one of the following methods:
+To resolve this problem, change the code in the SMTP Mail codeunit (400).
+After you apply the changes, email messages will be created and sent from the client instead of the server.
+Therefore, the email messages will preserve the identity of the executing user.
+To do this, follow these steps:

 You must have one of the following products installed to apply this hotfix:

 Microsoft Dynamics NAV 2009 R2